Rich People Problems: Plot

 Returning to Tyersall Park, Eddie furiously confronts Fiona for humiliating him by not telling him about the contents of the will, and ruining their family's opportunity to live in luxury.
-Fiona claims that she respected Su Yi's privacy and that she only picked up the pen to sign the paper as a witness.
-Eddie ends up curled up in a ball, crying, with Fiona comforting him.
+Fiona claims that while she signed the paper as a witness, she did not read the contents of the document out of respect for Su Yi's privacy.
+Eddie ends up curled up in a ball, crying.

 The family initially agrees to sell Tyersall Park to Jack Bing, to be used by his new wife Kitty, the former Hong Kong soap actress (and Alistair's former fiancée), for ten billion dollars, as there are no funds to maintain it.
 Nick cannot bring himself to let Tyersall Park go, and so he attempts to buy out the shares owned by his four aunts, with his father signing over his portion directly to Nick.
 However, he is not able to raise the money to do this.

-Isabel suffers a psychotic breakdown and in a fit of rage releases the sex tape of Charlie and Astrid, revealing her involvement in helping Michael blackmail Astrid.
+Isabel suffers a psychotic breakdown and in a fit of rage releases the sex tape of Charlie and Astrid on WeChat, revealing her involvement in helping Michael blackmail Astrid.
 She attempts to commit suicide and taint Charlie and Astrid's new house by hanging herself from a chandelier.
-The chandelier breaks, saving her, but she ends up in a coma and it is unlikely she will ever wake up.
+The chandelier breaks, saving her, but she ends up in a coma.

 Astrid is shunned by her family and retreats into seclusion, not even telling Charlie where she went.
 He goes to great lengths to track her down, eventually finding her on an island in the Philippines.
-He reveals to her that he has gotten Michael to sign off on their divorce without any challenge by threatening to have him prosecuted for illegal surveillance of Astrid and blackmail.
-He tells her that though Isabel survived her suicide attempt and is now in stable condition.
-Her family had found out that she was involved in blackmailing Astrid with Michael and that she will face humiliation of her own.
+He reveals to her that he has gotten Michael to sign off on their divorce without any challenge by threatening to have him prosecuted for blackmail and aiding and abetting Isabel in the illegal surveillance of Astrid.
+Charlie tells her that although Isabel survived her suicide attempt and is now in a stable condition, her family had found out that she was involved in blackmailing Astrid with Michael and that she will face humiliation of her own as a result.
 Astrid says that she wants to stay and to bring her son Cassian to live with the people on the island.
-Charlie is willing to let her have the life she wants but asks if there is any room for him.
+Charlie is willing to let her have the life she wants, but asks if there is any room for him in it.